memphisdev/save-zakar-hackathon/scenario.md

 ```

 ## Possible challenges you may face:
-Uneven distributions of sensors (because it may not be possible to place sensors everywhere due to cost or geography)
+* Uneven distributions of sensors (because it may not be possible to place sensors everywhere due to cost or geography).<br>
-An uneven geographic sampling of tweets (because some areas have denser populations than others)
+* An uneven geographic sampling of tweets (because some areas have denser populations than others).<br>
-Unreliable sensor readings (because equipment malfunctions sometimes)
+* Unreliable sensor readings (because equipment malfunctions sometimes).<br>
-Sensors going offline due to dead batteries or destruction
+* Sensors going offline due to dead batteries or destruction.

-## Getting started - Part 2 - Choose a path
+## ⭐ Getting Started - Part 2 - Choose a path
-### 1. Build an early-warning system (Anomaly detection)
+### 1. Build an early-warning system (Anomaly detection) 🔥
 ![Group 1000002296 (1)](https://github.com/memphisdev/save-zakar-hackathon/assets/107035359/b6c40f6f-5530-4a37-b3cb-e0e31d6aae95)

-To read the data from Memphis, you would need to consume the data from Memphis stations using a service called `consumer`.
+To read the data from Memphis, you would need to consume the data from Memphis stations using a service called `consumer`.<br>
 For your convenience, we provided a consumer code example within this repo called `consumer_example.py` + `mongodb_example.py`
 ```
 $ python example_consumer.py --host <memphis_hostname> --username <client_type_username> --password <client_type_password> --account-id <memphis_account_id>
 ```

-### 2. Visualize the data
+### 2. Visualize the data 🔥
 ![Data Visualization Path (1)](https://github.com/memphisdev/save-zakar-hackathon/assets/107035359/c167f35f-657e-43f3-9d74-dcc999e9505e)

-To read the data from Memphis, you would need to consume the data from Memphis stations using a service called `consumer` and store it in a [Streamlit-supported database](https://docs.streamlit.io/knowledge-base/tutorials/databases) (For example, Supabase) for further visualization through Streamlit.
+To read the data from Memphis, you would need to consume the data from Memphis stations using a service called `consumer` and store it in a [Streamlit-supported database](https://docs.streamlit.io/knowledge-base/tutorials/databases) (For example, Supabase) for further visualization through Streamlit.<br>
 Please pay attention that for the visualization path, it is mandatory to use Streamlit (Community cloud).

 For your convenience, we provided a consumer code example within this repo called `consumer_example.py` + `mongodb_example.py`